FAQs

 What is the difficulty level?

-My aim was to create something “in the middle,” difficulty-wise.
-Noeo Bible Studies aren’t so comprehensive or lengthy as something like Bible Study Fellowship (BSF) or Precepts.
-As wonderful and instructive as those are, not everyone can make that commitment.
-But even without that much time to devote to the homework, we can still dig into a thoughtful and careful study of God’s Word.
-I wanted Noeo to be more accessible for young moms, students, those working long hours, and anyone who may be in a busy season but still wants to put some effort in to studying their Bible, Depending on the study you choose, there will be either 4 or 5 days of homework/week, and each of these lessons will take 10-20 minutes, on average.
-Details for each can be found on the product page for that study.
+My aim was to find a middle ground difficulty-wise.
+Noeo Bible Studies aren’t as comprehensive or lengthy as something like Bible Study Fellowship (BSF) or Precepts.
+As wonderful and instructive as those are, that commitment level isn't always what we're looking for.
+But we can still dig into a thoughtful and careful study of God’s Word!
+I wanted Noeo to be accessible for young moms, students, those working long hours, and anyone who may be in a busy season but still wants to put some effort in to studying their Bible.
+Depending on the study you choose, there will be either 4 or 5 homework lessons per week, and each of these lessons will take 10-20 minutes, on average.
+These details can be found on the product page for each study.

 How can I preview the studies?